indytechcook/indytechcook/_drafts/efficiency-in-programming-batching.markdown

 ### The new system

-With this new information in hand, I went about reorganizing when I work on my requests.
-I batched together requests are similar components and was purposeful about which type of request I worked.
-I also changed how I approached a request.
+With this new information in hand and using techniques I learned from [Bombchelle](http://www.bombchelle.com/2012/how-to-manage-your-time-energy-when-its-split/), I went about reorganizing when I work on my requests.
+I batch together requests are similar components, am purposeful about which type of request I worked and look to send any request possible to [CloudSpokes](http://www.cloudspokes.com/).
+I'm currently working on three main areas at my job:  [CloudFactor](http://www.cloudfactorapp.com/), learning Java and implementing an open source culture.
+I also have the following areas outside of my job: freelance work, blogging, self-development.
+I'm most effective when I batch tasks together.
+I used to work only spend a few spare hours a night on my freelancing and found myself working way more hours then I budgeted due to being very ineffective.
+Here is how I'm going to try to break down my week:

+* Monday:  CloudFactor all day.
+Issues in the morning, then programming tasks after.
+The after noon is spent on planning or new stories.
+* Tuesday:  Learn Java
+* Wednesday: Freelance work in the AM.
+Open Source contribution implementation in the afternoon or CloudFactor depending on priorities.
+* Thursday: Learn Java
+* Friday:  Freelance work in the AM.
+Blog, write or active self or business development (not just reading a book) in the afternoon.

+The Weekend is reserved for family time.

+Evenings (after the kids go to bed) are spent either socializing, talking with my wife, reading or writing.
+Nothing to intense unless I have a looming deadline.

+I started batching tasks almost a month ago and I become very effective in my work at both my job and freelancing.
+I even [wrote about the increase amount of free](http://indytechcook.com/d-definition/) time I didn't know how to use.

+[When I create my task list for the next day](http://indytechcook.com/still-trying-to-be-purposeful/) I keep these guiltiness in mind to keep my work focused for the day.
+It's important to be as strict as possible to your schedule.
+Find out the real priories of tasks, they are not all emergencies.
+While this schedule looks like I'm slacking off at my job it's completely the opposite.
+I'm more effective and less distracted at the tasks I'm working on.
+I know what I'll be doing that day and know that I can completely concentrate on the project at hand.

+If you have any tips that have helped your effectiveness, please share!